+The ability of young people to understand and exercise their rights is likely to develop or become more sophisticated as they get older.
 As a general guide, a child of 12 or older is expected to be mature enough to understand the request they are making.
 A child may, of course, be mature enough at an earlier age or may lack sufficient maturity until a later age, and so requests should be considered on a case by case basis.

-A decision will be made by head of centre as to whether the student is mature enough to understand the request they are making, with requests considered on a case by case basis.
+A decision will be made by [insert who/role] as to whether the student is mature enough to understand the request they are making, with requests considered on a case by case basis.